kraksy/Shattered-front/obsidian/rules/ingame mechanics/energy points.md

 publish: "true"
 ---
 ---
-# battle points
+# energy points

 ```
 	is a system that works as fuel for gameplay
 	that makes the game more complex and balanced.
 ```

+---

-- every mech has weapons and unique ability to make the mech individual.
+- every mech has weapons and unique ability like [[death from above]], to make the mech special.

-- [[battle points]] depends on [[game-modes]] or player decision how to play the game.
+- energy points depends on [[game-modes]] or player decision how to play the game.
+- energy points are the units of how much [[ignite]] the player has for his squad or mission

+---
 ## earning battle points
 #### [[Brawl]]